 - Singapore Translational Cancer Consortium (STCC)

-CRIS aims to make a positive difference to Singapore patients and researchers by ensuring that these clinical research platforms and programmes are at the cutting edge of capability development and innovation through facilitated collaborations and enduring partnerships with research and biomedical entities and communities across the public sector and industry in Singapore.
+CRIS aims to make a positive difference to Singapore patients and researchers by ensuring that these clinical research platforms and programmes are at the cutting edge of capability development and innovation.
+This will be achieved through facilitated collaborations and enduring partnerships with research and biomedical entities and communities across the public sector and industry across Singapore.

 To ensure unity of mission across research platforms and programmes under the CRIS stable.